Resurrecting the ancient Israelites from the Valley of Dry Bones

 Yet the question remained: which of all the Jews who have nothing in common except religion, best represent the Ancient Israelites.

-The answer among the Ashkenazic Jewish researchers was almost unanimous – let us mould the jüdische Typus in our own image.
+The answer among the Ashkenazic Jewish researchers was almost unanimous – let us mold the jüdische Typus in our own image.

 To support these claims, geneticists began producing a large body of literature aimed to support and prove two things:

 - their genetic ties to Israel, by showing their resemblance to Levantine populations (Falk 2017), whose own claims to the land were later dismissed on account of being “work migrants.”
 Kirsh (2003) demonstrated how human geneticists and physicians have consistently manipulated their results and emphasized the sociological and historical aspects of their research using their work as a vehicle for establishing a national identity and confirming the Zionist narrative.

 The mammoth in the room was the lack of any genetic evidence from the ancient Israelites that would allow testing the similarity of their DNA to that of modern-day Jews.
 Since no one imagined that mammoths would ever come to life, they avoided the problem completely.

 It was much easier to pretend that modern-day Jews and, Ashkenazic Jews, in particular, are living replicas of the ancient Israelites who not only were all related to one another but also resisted the gene flow from non-Jews all this time.